 - If User domain is set to 'strip domain' then a Windows domain name will be stripped from the SSO username.
-If the username a distinguished name (DN), as it would be if using X509/CAC then this feature extracts the cn or uid value (ie X from "cn=X, ou=Y, o=Z.." or "uid=X, ou=Y, o=Z.."). - 2.
+If the username a distinguished name (DN), as it would be if using X509/CAC then this feature extracts the cn or uid value (ie X from "cn=X, ou=Y, ou=Z.." or "uid=X, ou=Y, ou=Z.."). - 2.
 If case sensitivity is set to convert to upper or lower then username is modified. - 3.
-If user aliasing is enabled, execute query against the product user database and if a user is returned, login with that user.
-If no match then fail. - 4.
-If match case insensitively is selected then search for a user.
-If no match, continue. - 5.
+Perform one of the following: - 1.
+If user aliasing is enabled, execute query against the product user database and if a user is returned, login with that user. - 2.
+If match case insensitively is selected then search for a user. - 3.
 If user domain is set to try matching either way, search for a user entry with or without the Windows domain name.

-If no match then fail. - 6.
-Query the product user database to see if a user exists matching the SSO username, or the domain name and username if user domain is set to user and domain (ie strip domain is not set).
-If no match then run the action selected for when a user has no SSO account.
+4. Query the product user database to see if a user exists matching the SSO username when 'strip domain' set, or the domain name and username when 'use domain and username' set.

+If there is no match for any of the username matching options then run the action selected for when a user has no SSO account.